awsdocs/amazon-athena-user-guide/doc_source/querying-apache-logs.md

 198.51.100.11 - Xiulan [22/Apr/2019:10:51:34 -0700] "GET /group/index.html HTTP/1.1" 200 1344
 ```

-## Creating a Table in Athena for Apache Logs<a name="querying-apache-logs-creating-a-table-in-athena"></a>
+## Creating a table in Athena for Apache logs<a name="querying-apache-logs-creating-a-table-in-athena"></a>

 Before you can query Apache logs stored in Amazon S3, you must create a table schema for Athena so that it can read the log data\.
 To create an Athena table for Apache logs, you can use the [Grok SerDe](grok-serde.md)\.
-For more information about using the Grok SerDe, see [Writing Grok Custom Classifiers](https://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html#custom-classifier-grok) in the *AWS Glue Developer Guide*\.
+For more information about using the Grok SerDe, see [Writing grok custom classifiers](https://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html#custom-classifier-grok) in the *AWS Glue Developer Guide*\.

 **To create a table in Athena for Apache web server logs**